drurytc/SmartBin_Prototype/README.md

 - **Power Supply:** Connect the VCC (power) wire of the NeoPixel 8 Stick LED to other side of the Camera LED to chain the LEDs.
 - **Ground (x2):** Connect the two ground wires to other side of Camera LED to chain them.
 - **Data Input:** Connect the data input wire of the LED to GPIO pin 10 on the Raspberry Pi.
-- Note: Make sure the data and 5v wires are going to the right positions.
+- **Note:** Make sure the data and 5v wires are going to the right positions.
 It is written on the back of the LED.

 ### Power Converter: Integrated within LiPo Battery
-Note: When charging the battery must be turned on.
+- **Note:** When charging the battery must be turned on.
 The USB-C can be used for input or output of power.
 In this setup use the USB-C for powering Raspberry Pi and the regular USB for powering the servo 5v-power and ground rails on the breadboard.

 ### Solar Panel: 25 Watt
-Connect the 25 Watt solar panels red and black wires to teh barell connector for the solar power manager.
+- **Note:** Connect the 25 Watt solar panels red and black wires to teh barell connector for the solar power manager.
 Green light will indicate if solar charging is occurring.

 ### Battery: LiPo
-Battery has power indicator with 4 LED lights to show capacity.
+- **Note:** Battery has power indicator with 4 LED lights to show capacity.

 Ensure all connections are secure and properly configured to enable the efficient operation of the smart recycling bin.